sirredbeard/awesome-wsl/README.md

 ### 1. What is Linux?

 Linux is a [UNIX-like](https://github.com/sirredbeard/Awesome-UNIX#frequently-asked-questions) [open-source](https://opensource.org/osd) operating system.
 The core of Linux is a [kernel](https://www.howtogeek.com/howto/31632/what-is-the-linux-kernel-and-what-does-it-do/) developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
 Linux also includes a wide array of applications built on top of the kernel, including [web servers](https://www.linux.com/learn/apache-ubuntu-linux-beginners), [compilers](https://gcc.gnu.org/), and [e-mail clients](https://wiki.gnome.org/Apps/Geary), developed and contributed to the Linux ecosystem by a worldwide community of programmers.
-These applications are then assembled together into Linux [distributions](https://en.wikipedia.org/wiki/Linux_distribution) by communities, companies, and individuals.
+These applications are then assembled together into Linux [distributions](https://en.wikipedia.org/wiki/Linux_distribution) by [companies](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), [communities](https://www.archlinux.org/), and [individuals](http://www.slackware.com/).

 ### 2. What is a Linux distribution?

 Unlike Windows or macOS there are many different Linux distributions, each of which is assembled with different approaches to the software selection and implementation.
-For example, the goal of the non-profit volunteer [Debian Project](https://www.debian.org/devel/constitution) community is to produce a universal free operating system.
-The goal of the CentOS project is to provide a [stable enterprise platform](https://www.centos.org/about/) compatible with the Red Hat Enterprise Linux distribution.
+For example, the goal of the non-profit volunteer [Debian Project](https://www.debian.org/devel/constitution) community is to produce a universal free operating system, while the goal of the for-profit SUSE is to provide a [stable enterprise platform](https://www.suse.com/).
 There are also Linux distributions based on other distributions.
-Ubuntu is a distribution based on Debian built by the company Canonical for [paid use in the enterprise market](https://www.ubuntu.com/support).
+[Ubuntu](https://www.ubuntu.com/) is a distribution based on Debian built by the company Canonical.
 Kali is a distribution based on Debian built with an emphasis on tools for network security testing.
-You can see the most popular distributions at [DistroWatch](https://distrowatch.com/).
+You can see the most popular distributions ranked at [DistroWatch](https://distrowatch.com/).

 ### 3. What is Windows?

-Windows is a family of proprietary operating systems, all of which are developed, marketed, and sold by Microsoft.
+[Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) is a family of proprietary operating systems, all of which are developed, marketed, and sold by Microsoft.
 Currently Windows 10 is Microsoft's flagship operating system.
 Windows 10 is available for Intel x86-based and arm64-based PCs.
 The Windows Subsystem for Linux first shipped in [Windows 10 Anniversary Update](https://blogs.msdn.microsoft.com/wsl/2016/07/08/bash-on-ubuntu-on-windows-10-anniversary-update/), version number 1607, in August 2016.
 WSL can be enabled for free on all versions of Windows 10 after 1607, including Home, Professional, Enterprise, Server, LTSB, and Education.
 Originally only available for Intel x86-based PCs, Ubuntu 18.04 for arm64 was made available on the Microsoft store in [May 2018](https://twitter.com/TheRealHariP/status/994293523514970112).

 ### 4. What is the Windows Subsystem for Linux?

-Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.
-No re-compilation is required.
+Windows Subsystem for Linux is a compatibility layer for running Linux binary executables (ELF) natively on Windows 10.
+No re-compilation or porting is required.
 WSL provides a Linux-compatible kernel interface developed by Microsoft and allows a user to chose a Linux distribution to install from the Microsoft Store.
 Linux applications run within the Linux distribution which provides the application's dependencies and package management in a container-like environment.
+WSL provides an interface to mount drives within WSL.
+Additional features are planned.

 ### 5. Is Windows Subsystem for Linux an emulator?

 No. Windows Subsystem for Linux is not an emulator or virtualizer like [VirtualBox](https://www.virtualbox.org/).
-WSL executes unmodified Linux ELF64 binaries by emulating a Linux kernel interface on top of the Windows kernel in Windows 10.
-The WSL kernel interface translates Linux system calls to Windows system calls which executes them at native speed.
-WSL is closer in it's approach to [Wine](https://www.winehq.org/) which is a compatibility layer to run Windows binaries on Linux by re-implementing Windows system and API calls in libraries.
+WSL executes unmodified Linux ELF64 binaries by operating a Linux kernel interface on top of the Windows kernel in Windows 10.
+The WSL kernel interface translates Linux system calls from the binaries into Windows system calls and then executes them at native speed.
+WSL is closer in its approach to [Wine](https://www.winehq.org/) which is a compatibility layer to run Windows binaries on Linux by re-implementing Windows system and API calls in libraries.

 ### 6. How does Windows Subsystem for Linux *really* work?